-Christine Hallquist: 6 things to know about Vermont’s history-making openly transgender candidate
+6 things to know about Vermont’s history-making openly transgender candidate

 - An engineering expert, she started working for Vermont Electric Coop in 1998 and became its CEO in 2005.
 She helped the energy company grow onto a financially stable national leader on renewable energy and a proponent of combatting climate change.

 - A Vermont resident since 1976, she has been active in local politics for years.
-She served as Hyde Park Town Meeting Day Moderator for the past five years, spent twelve years on the Lamoille Economic Development Corporation Board, chaired the Sterling Area Services Mental Health Board, and served on the Hyde Park School Board.
+She served as Hyde Park Town Meeting Day moderator for the past five years, spent 12 years on the Lamoille Economic Development Corporation Board, chaired the Sterling Area Services Mental Health Board, and served on the Hyde Park School Board.
 She is a member of United Community Church in Morrisville.

 - A parent, she has three children and two grandchildren.